coolcrowd/worker-service/api.md

 The protobuf definition of the answer can be viewed [here](https://github.com/coolcrowd/spec/blob/master/workerservice/rating.proto);

 + Attributes (object)
+    + ratingId: 52 (number, required) - the id of the rating, the id from answersToRate
     + rating: 18 (number, required) - the value from the chosen key value-pair from ratingOptions
     + experiment: 11 (number, required) - the experiment currently worked on
-    + answerId: 13 (number, required) - the answer rated
+    + answerId: 13 (number, required) - the answerId from the answersToRate
     + feedback: the knock knock joke was not easy to understand (string) - feedback for the worker rated
     + constraints: [11,28] (array[number]) - the ids of the constraints violated